paulschoen/link-lurker/PRIVACY_POLICY.md

 2.1.
 Data Collected Automatically

-    •	Message Content: Link Lurker reads the content of messages in channels where it is active, specifically to identify and modify URLs from Instagram and TikTok.
+    •	Message Content: Link Lurker reads the content of messages in channels where it is active, specifically to identify and modify URLs from Instagram, X and TikTok.
 The bot does not store message content permanently.
     •	User IDs: The bot may temporarily log user IDs to respond to commands or perform its functionalities but does not retain this information long-term.

 2.2.
 Data Collected Voluntarily